DK070202/swipe_plus/README.md

   final Duration reverseDuration;
 ```

-7. `minThreshold`  A percentage of minThreshold for calling completeCallback.
+7.`minThreshold`  A percentage of minThreshold for calling completeCallback.

 ```dart
   /// It helps to define boundary for calling [onDragComplete].
 If it is set